Online activity prediction via generalized Indian buffet process models: Bayesian Nonparametric Methodology

-While sampling from the exact distribution of interest, \cref{algo:simulate_D_M} can require a large number of samples to provide reliable estimates and can therefore be computationally expensive, especially in settings when $N_{D_0}$ is large, say in the order of the hundreds of thousands or larger.
-Therefore, for those situations, we propose an alternative heuristic method based on ``slicing'' a global prediction band for the trajectory of the number of users that trigger before day $\ell$, i.e., $N_{D_0} + \news{D_0}{\ell} =: N_{D_0+\ell}$, as depicted in \cref{fig:inversion_ci}.
+denote the number of follow-up days (beyond the pilot) needed to reach $M$ total users.
+Equivalently, $D_M$ is the time needed to observe $M-N_{D_0}$ post-pilot users, i.e., users that did not trigger during the pilot period $1, \ldots, D_0$.
+One can approximate the posterior law of $D_M$ directly by Monte Carlo see Supplementary \ref{app:est_days_direct}.
+Here, we focus on a more scalable heuristic heuristic estimator is obtained by ``slicing'' a global prediction band for the trajectory of the number of users that trigger before day $\ell$, i.e., $N_{D_0} + \news{D_0}{\ell} =: N_{D_0+\ell}$, as depicted in \Cref{fig:inversion_ci}.

-To construct a global credible band for $(N_{D_0 + \ell})_{\ell \geq 1}$, we work with the random variables $N^*_\dayidx$ introduced in \cref{prop:pred_unseen}.
-Indeed, for any $\ell$, $(N_{D_0 + 1}, \ldots, N_{D_0 + \ell})$ and $(N^*_1, \ldots, N^*_\ell)$ are in one-to-one correspondence given the observed data.
-In particular, we aim at constructing a global credible band, of level $\varepsilon$, of the form $\{(n^{lo}_{D_0+\ell}, n^{hi}_{D_0 + \ell})\}_{\ell = 1}^{D_{up}}$ such that $\text{Pr}(n^{lo}_{D_0 + \ell} \leq N_{D_0 + \ell} \leq n^{hi}_{D_0 + \ell} \text{ for all } \ell \mid Z_{1:D_0}) \geq 1 - \varepsilon.$ First we simulate $Q$ times from the posterior law of $\tilde \Delta_{1, h}$ as in \Cref{cor:post_models} and, conditional on $\tilde \Delta_{1, h}$, we sample the values $N^*_\ell$, $\ell = 1, \ldots, D^{up}$ as in \Cref{prop:pred_unseen}, keeping only the $(1-\varepsilon)Q$ tuples of $(\tilde \Delta_{1, h}, \{N^*_\ell\}_{\ell=1}^{D^{up}})$ with highest posterior density.
-Then, we evaluate the $(1-\varepsilon)Q$ trajectories for $N_{D_0 + \ell} = N_{D_0} + \sum_{j \leq \ell} N^*_j$, denoted by $\{(N_{D_0 + 1}^{(k)}, \ldots, N_{D_0 + D^{up}}^{(k)}), k = 1, \ldots, (1-\varepsilon)Q\}$ and set
+To construct a global credible band for $(N_{D_0 + \ell})_{\ell \geq 1}$, we work with the random variables $N^*_\dayidx$ introduced in \Cref{prop:pred_unseen}.
+Indeed, for any $\ell$, $(N_{D_0 + 1}, \ldots, N_{D_0 + \ell})$ and $(N^*_{D_0+1}, \ldots, N^*_{D_0+\ell})$ are in one-to-one correspondence given the observed data.
+In particular, we aim at constructing a global credible band, of level $\varepsilon$, of the form $\{(n^{lo}_{D_0+\ell}, n^{hi}_{D_0 + \ell})\}_{\ell = 1}^{D^{up}}$ such that $\text{Pr}(n^{lo}_{D_0 + \ell} \leq N_{D_0 + \ell} \leq n^{hi}_{D_0 + \ell} \text{ for all } \ell \mid Z_{1:D_0}) \geq 1 - \varepsilon.$ First we simulate $Q$ times from the posterior law of $\tilde \Delta_{1,h}^{-\alpha}$ as in \Cref{cor:post_models} and, conditional on $\tilde \Delta_{1,h}^{-\alpha}$, we sample the values $N^*_{D_0+\ell}$, $\ell = 1, \ldots, D^{up}$ as in \Cref{prop:pred_unseen}, keeping only the $(1-\varepsilon)Q$ tuples of $(\tilde \Delta_{1,h}^{-\alpha}, \{N^*_{D_0+\ell}\}_{\ell=1}^{D^{up}})$ with highest posterior density.
+Then, we evaluate the $(1-\varepsilon)Q$ trajectories for $N_{D_0 + \ell} = N_{D_0} + \sum_{j \leq \ell} N^*_{D_0+j}$, denoted by $\{(N_{D_0 + 1}^{(k)}, \ldots, N_{D_0 + D^{up}}^{(k)}), k = 1, \ldots, (1-\varepsilon)Q\}$ and set

 We found that the interval for $D_M$ is robust to the chosen value of $D^{up}$ if this is sufficiently large.
-We always fix $D^{up} = 3 \mathring D_M$ in our simulations, where $\mathring D_M$ is a point estimate for $D_M$ defined by $N_{D_0} + \hatnews{D_0}{D_M} \approx M$.
+We always fix $D^{up} = 3 \mathring D_M$ in our simulations, where $\mathring D_M$ is a point estimate for $D_M$ defined by $N_{D_0}+\hatnews{D_0}{\mathring D_M} \approx M$.